predict-idlab/GENDIS/README.md

 ### 1. Loading & preprocessing the datasets

 In a first step, we need to construct at least a matrix with timeseries (`X_train`) and a vector with labels (`y_train`).
-Additionally, test data can be loaded as well in order to evaluate the pipeline in the end. **It is important that the labels are in a range of [0, .., C-1], with C the number of classes.**
+Additionally, test data can be loaded as well in order to evaluate the pipeline in the end.

 ```python
 # Read in the datafiles